shinokada/svelte-flag-icons/README.md

 - size = '24';
 - ariaLabel = 'icon file name';

+## IDE support

+If you are using an LSP-compatible editor, such as VSCode, Atom, Sublime Text, or Neovim, hovering over a component name will display a documentation link, features, props, events, and an example.

 ## Size

 Use the `size` prop to change the flag sizes.